MTESSDev/pdf.js.forms/README.md

 Each element when returned from the closure will then be placed in a positional element that itself will ensure the elements placement on the pdf.

++ PDFs that have form elements with repeated names will render all but the first as read-only.
+This would occur in scenarios where a value is repeated on the form, such as 'legal name', especially in legal documents. getFormValues() will return only the unlocked/primary element's value, and not the others.
+If you wish to have editing of the primary immediately reflected on other elements of the page, you would need to set a watch, and update the others when the primary is updated.
+The attributes on the html elements, data-group and data-group-slave, can help you set up the appropriate listeners and update methods relatively easily.

 ## Gotchas

 There is an issue with Chrome's handling of css scaling and matrixes that will render drop down's choices